seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And not relent, or not compassion him?
 Marcus, attend him in his ecstasy,
 That hath more scars of sorrow in his heart
-Than foemen’s marks upon his batter’d shield;
+Than foemen's marks upon his batter'd shield;
 But yet so just that he will not revenge.
 Revenge, ye heavens, for old Andronicus!